Sam Johnson

 Hobbies & Interests:

-Backpacking, Cooking, Classic Literature, Health & Nutrition, Weightlifting
+Backpacking, Cooking, 19th and 20th Century Literature, Health & Nutrition, 20th Century History, Texas Hold'em

 What I'm Reading: